-ENROL NOW FOR 2015 - Join the on-campus January Summer School or April Intakes and save up to 45% - 6 DAYS TO GO!
+ENROL NOW FOR 2015 - Join the on-campus January Summer School or April Intakes.

 Don't wait till next year, get started on your new massage career today!

-Enrol and complete Subject 1, Introductory Massage Course in November or December.
+Enrol and complete Subject 1, Introductory Massage Course in December by correspondence.
 You're then eligible to join the on-campus January intake (Summer School), to gain your Certificate IV in Massage Therapy in as little as 6 months and your Diploma of Remedial Massage qualification in 12 months!

-Enrol in any upcoming Introductory Massage Course during November and pay only $360 rather than $695!
+Enrol in any upcoming on-campus Introductory Massage Course and pay only $450 rather than $695!

 Adelaide: Sat 6 & Sun 7 December

 Most Australians know Libby Trickett, with her beautiful smile and bubbly personality Libby has been a joy to watch represent Australia on the world swimming stage for over a decade.

 ACM is very fortunate to have Libby bring her smile and personality to ACM as she ventures on a possible career path in massage.
 And best of all, you get to follow Libby and be part of her study experience.